zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 THis repo contains an example on how to control ZEN from Napari.
 It allows to start an experiment and remotely and open the CZI inside the Napari viewer

+Please check the respective code: [napari_zen_connect.py](./workshop/notebooks/napari_zen_connect.py)

+> Important: This requires that one has a real or simulated microscope controlled by ZEN that can actually execute the experiment

 ## Create a simple arivis Cloud Module

 The [arivis Cloud] platform does not allow to train deep learning models but also has tools to create so-called arivis Cloud modules and even workflows built upon a container infrastructure.